jbx-protocol/juice-emergency/docs/emergency.md

 The primary objective is to minimize the loss of funds, in particular for Juicebox users.
 All decisions made should be driven by this goal.

 1. Open a private communication channel (War Room) and only invite (i) online contributors that can fulfill the roles described above, as well as (ii) additional persons that can provide critical insight into the circumstances of the issue and how it can best be resolved.
+Check the [Services List](../services) and invite contributors relevant to the problem.
 2. Information shared in the War Room shall be considered private and should not be shared with any third parties.
 Relevant data should be pinned and updated by the Facilitator for the team to have handy.
 3. The team's first milestone is to assess the situation as quickly as possible: Confirming the reported information and determining how critical the incident is.
 A few questions to guide this process:
    - Is there confirmation from several team members/sources that the issue is valid?
 Are there example transactions that show the incident occurring?
 (Pin these in the War Room)